n0pen/godot-mmd-plugin/README.md

 ## What is this?

-A Godot 4.6 Plugin under development for importing Miku Miku Dance Files into Godot.
+A Godot 4.6 Plugin for importing Miku Miku Dance Files into Godot.
 Based on [Godot PMX importer](https://github.com/seanlynch/godot_pmx_importer) module

 The objective is to import MMD files to be able to render and work with MMD assets inside godot